UNIVERSITY ROVER CHALLENGE // 2026 PLATFORM

 Led Directly

-Mechanical team direction, CAD reviews, and subsystem architecture prioritization
+Mechanical team direction, CAD reviews, and subsystem priorities across the rover

 Contributed To